 In all these cases, the player is robbed of agency.
 Much like game’s ubiquitous trains, you are always moving forward on a fixed track.
 There is never any choice in what you will do next and rarely an opportunity to explore on your own terms.
 This feels so very, very uncomfortable.

-A worse game would make this look like lazy design.
-But in GADGET, it feels like a mass gaslighting attempt.
+Different circumstances could have made this look like a cop-out to limit the size of the game.
+But in GADGET, it feels like a large-scale gaslighting attempt.
 In a telling example, the few items you receive fit perfectly into unusual slots in your suspiciously acquired inventory suitcase.
 Was this whole thing a setup?
 Is that why it’s going so smoothly with almost no hangups?
 Why are the only people in this world directly concerned with my mission?
 And why am I going along with them?
 It’s too weird that every single person along this railway would be trying to drive a single person insane.
 Considering all the focus on the ambiguous Sensorama, this might even be a depiction of mind control.

 The whole endeavor just feels wrong.
 If you’ve seen The Shining, you’ll remember that the Overlook Hotel has an otherworldly and hostile aura despite much of the movie lacking overtly supernatural elements.
 GADGET comes across the same way.
 Each second of the game is filled with paranoia and dread.
 Every cryptic story about mind control, every abandoned and unexplorable railway station, and every allusion to an apocalyptic future builds on a suspenseful and overpowering darkness that is never resolved and ultimately leaves you with empty uncertainly.
 A rhythmic, discordant soundtrack teams up with the blocky and unsettling visuals to undercut even the seemingly normal scenes, throwing their tone into chaos.
 Nothing in GADGET feels safe – usually just because of its aura of disorientation.

-That aura – the mise-en-scène, if you will – is what sets GADGET apart from its peers.
+That aura is what sets GADGET apart.
 On paper, GADGET‘s story and linearity sound alienating and unenjoyable.
 In practice, it thrusts the player directly into that alienation and asks them to share in the confusion.
-This is a game largely devoid of any puzzles or substantial gameplay (save for a single maze at the end), but by stealing these opportunities for input from the player, it creates a distant, hands-off world that always sits just outside the cusp of understanding.
+This is a game largely devoid of puzzles or substantial gameplay (save for a single maze at the end), but by stealing these opportunities for input from the player, it creates a distant, hands-off world that always sits just outside the cusp of understanding.
 There is a strong possibility that this atmosphere is an accidental result of terrible craftsmanship.
 But after multiple playthroughs, the Grand Central Railway still defies and intrigues me, and that’s a hallmark of transcendent world-building.

 The expanded GADGET-verse